 We also went under two bridges, which can always be a good laugh.

-After lunch, we went to Skradin Marina (ACI Marina Skradin), where we had reserved a berth for a night on the internet.
+After lunch, we went to Skradin and moored in ACI Marina Skradin, where we had reserved a berth for a night on the internet.
 For a 38 foot catamaran, it cost us approximately 150 euros.

-We were able to shower in real showers (although without hot water!), dine in a restaurant and rest (personally, when sleeping at anchor, though I like it more, I don’t rest as much.
-It’s as though part of me stays alert!)
+We were able to shower in real showers (although without hot water!), dine in a restaurant and rest.
+Personally, when sleeping at anchor, even though I like it more, I don’t rest as much.
+It’s like a part of me always stays alert.

-On Wednesday, it was time for our feet to touch firm ground and explore the Krka waterfalls.
-The waterfalls were stunning (though far from the beauty of Plitviče).
-I must admit, the amount of people there took away the charm a little.
+On Wednesday, it was time for our feet to touch the firm ground again as we explored the Krka waterfalls.
+The waterfalls were stunning (almost as beautiful as Plitvice lakes).
+But I must admit, the number of people we encountered kinda took away the charm of such a beautiful place.

-Basically, there are four options: walking (approx. 5 kilometers), by taxi, by boat (the option everyone chooses, but depending on the timetable you must queue to board the boat on the way there and back), and finally, the option we chose, by bike.
+To explore the rest of the nature park, you have four options: on foot (approx. 5 kilometers), by taxi, by boat (the option everyone chooses, but depending on the timetable you must queue to get on board twice), and finally, the option we chose, by bike.

-I think going by bike is a great option for adults, but not so much for children.
-The first part of the route is on a road where there are no shoulders and in the second part, there are a couple of descents—which on the way back are difficult to cycle back uphill.
-Additionally, the boat was scheduled to leave the marina at 2 o’clock in the afternoon, so in the end, the other man in our group and I had to cycle back quickly to get the boat out of the marina, anchor it, and then return to eat.
-We ate a pasticada at the La Cantinetta restaurant and absolutely loved it.
+I think going by bike is a great option for adults, but not so much for the kids.
+The first part of the route is on a road with not many shelters, and the second part takes you a little downhill – which is fun cycling down but not much back uphill.
+Additionally, our catamaran was scheduled to leave the marina at 2 pm, so in the end, my friend and I had to cycle back quickly to get the boat out of the marina, anchor it, and then meet again with ladies and the kids to grab some food.

-We decided to explore an island near the estuary, since we preferred swimming in the sea than in the river.
-We arrived on the south of the island Otok Zmajan, between a cove and an islet where enjoyed snorkeling and diving.
-A large yacht had chosen the same spot as us and had an inflatable amusement park!
+We decided to explore an island near the estuary because we preferred swimming in the sea than in the river.
+We anchored in the southern part of the island Zmajan, between a cove and an islet where we enjoyed snorkeling and diving.
+A large yacht had chosen the same spot as us and had an inflatable amusement park onboard!

 In the afternoon, we headed towards Tisno Bridge as I was excited to pass a drawbridge.
-Although the passing is tight-fitting (2 meters according to the navionics app and our catamaran 1.5m), so we decided to anchor nearby and check it out the following morning.
+Although the crossing is tight-fitting (2 meters according to the Navionics app and our catamaran was 1,5m) so, we decided to anchor nearby and check it out the following morning.

-We got up at 8.30am to be at the entrance of the bridge by 9am seeing as the bridge only opens two times a day: the first time at 9am and the second time at 5pm.
+We got up at 8:30 am to be at the entrance of the bridge by 9 am as the bridge only opens twice a day: the first time at 9 am and the second time at 5 pm.

-As we approached the bridge, we noted how tight the passing was and decided not to risk it.
-We saw some motorboats and a classic sailboat pass through, most definitely with a shallow draft and well practiced at passing through the tight gap.
-Two other modern chartered sailboats and ourselves gave it a miss and turned around.
+As we approached the bridge, we noticed how tight the passage actually was and decided not to risk it.
+We saw some motorboats and classic sailboats passing through, most definitely with a shallow draft and navigating by well-practiced skippers.
+Two other modern sailboats and ourselves gave it a pass as we turned around.

-On the journey back to base (Marina Kornati) we stopped for a while to snorkel in Otok Kukuljar.
-This place was without a doubt the best stop on the whole trip because of the water transparency and quantity of fish.
+On the journey back to the base (Marina Kornati) we stopped for a while to snorkel on island Kukuljar.
+This place was without a doubt the best stop on the whole trip because the sea is so transparent and full of little fish.

-After passing the island of Murter, we anchored between two little islands that we found to starboard, between Otočić Zminjak and Otok Radelj.
+After passing the island of Murter, we anchored between two little islands that we found on our starboard (remember which side of the boat this is?), between islet Zminjak and island Radelj.
 We had our last meal and swim of the trip there.

-On the way back to the marina, just before entering we stopped to refuel in order to return the catamaran with a full tank.
+On the way back to the marina, just before entering we stopped to refuel so we could return the catamaran with a full tank.

-Checkout was smooth and all in all, this route is very recommendable for sailing with family and children.
+Check out was smooth and quick.
+All in all, this route is very recommendable for sailing with family and children.